Things to Do

 Cirencester Open Air Swimming Pool GL7 2EF

 Cirencester also has an open air swimming pool.
-Built in 1869 this unique pool offers the chance to swim in natural spring water heated to an average 27°C (80F).
+Built in 1869 this unique pool offers the chance to swim in natural spring water heated to an average 26°C (80F).
 Open May to September.
 Open Air Pool Website

 St. Michael’s Park, King Street, Cirencester, GL7 1JT

 The Park has a variety of formal and informal sports and recreation facilities and large open lawns.
 The Park has been recognised by the Green Flag Award Scheme as one of the very best in Britain.
 Access to the park is via either King Street or Tower Street.
 During British Summer Time the Park is open daily from 8am to dusk (see details).
 In the winter the Park closes at 4.15pm.
 Please note that dogs are not allowed in St. Michael's Park with the exception of assistance dogs.
-Leisure facilities and BBQ hire at the Park are managed by the National Tennis Association.

 Parks & Green Spaces

-Abbey Grounds, located behind the Market Place and the Parish Church
+Abbey Grounds, located behind the Market Place and the Parish Church GL7 2EG

 The grounds contain the site of St Mary's Abbey which was consecrated in 1176 in the presence of Henry II, remaining until the Dissolution in 1539 when the Abbey was completely demolished.
 The only remaining building is the Norman Arch situated at the north-eastern corner of the grounds.
 A portion of ancient Roman Wall is also situated in the grounds.
 Band performances take place at the Bandstand throughout the summer months on Sunday afternoons.
 You can keep up to date with the latest news from the park on the Abbey Grounds Facebook page.